Paillat-dev/Botator/README.md

 You can now enable your bot by doing **/enable**.

 You can always disable the bot by doing **/disable** and delete your api key from our server by doing **/delete**.

+# Docker
+You can run this bot with docker.
+First clone this repository, then run the following command in the /Botator/docker/Build directory.

+`docker build . -t botator:latest --no-cache`

+You cann then run the contaier with this command:

+`docker run -d --name botatordef -v ./botator/:/Botator/database botator:latest`